github-linguist/linguist/CONTRIBUTING.md

     cd linguist/
     script/bootstrap

-To run Linguist from the cloned repository directory, you will need to generate the code samples first:
+To run Linguist from the cloned repository, you will need to generate the code samples first:

     bundle exec rake samples

-If you are not running the tests below, re-run this command every time you modify any of the [samples][samples].
+Run this command each time a [samples][samples] has been modified.

-To run Linguist from the cloned repository directory:
+To run Linguist from the cloned repository:

     bundle exec bin/linguist --breakdown